The Cultures of Resistance Scholarships

 Security conditions permitting, scholars are expected to return to their home countries to apply their knowledge and skills for the betterment of their societies.
 In the case of refugees or those fearing repression and censorship in their home countries, we expect that they will seek employment/work/study abroad toward the aim of improving the future of their home country and that of its citizens.
 We hope that scholarship recipients will pursue careers that, among other things, promote universal human rights, international law, equal justice for all and the enrichment of civil society and robust grassroots democracy.

-Two Cultures of Resistance Scholarships will be available in 2014/15.
-Each scholarship is valued at £24,000 in total (it has been increased from £15,000).
+Two Cultures of Resistance Scholarships will be available in 2015/16.
+Each scholarship is valued at £15,000 in total (it has been increased from £15,000).
 Fees will be deducted from this amount and the remainder will be used toward maintenance.
-In addition, each scholar will benefit from a 20% reduction in their tuition fees and one Cultures of Resistance Scholar every year will benefit from free student accommodation at International Student House (ISH) and food vouchers to be spent in the ISH restaurant.
+In addition, each scholar will benefit from a 20% reduction in their tuition fees and from free student accommodation at International Student House (ISH) and food vouchers to be spent in the ISH restaurant.

 The following full-time programmes are eligible: